undp/transparencyportal/undp-transparency-portal-fe/README.md

 ## Getting Started

 Instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

-List of things needs to use the software and how to install them.
 * [Node.js](https://nodejs.org/en/) version 6.x or greater.

 ### Installation